 Employee expectations are changing and businesses that focus solely on salary and benefits are losing out.
-New technologies allow us to change where, when and how we work, however, workplace design has been slow to catch up, with many businesses still providing a traditional – often drab – office box with a single desk at a fixed location.
+New technologies allow us to change where, when and how we work, but optimising workplace design is something organisations are slower to catch on to.

 Provide access to nature

 From natural lighting to Biophilic Design, providing a connection with the natural environment has been shown to improve wellbeing in a wide variety of industries.

 Keep up with technology

-Improved IT and connectivity can make a massive difference in the way we work, having the latest laptops/desktops can allow us to work faster and smarter and accomplish more tasks with greater accuracy.
+Improved IT and connectivity can make a massive difference to the way we work.
+Having the latest laptops and desktops allow us to work faster and smarter and accomplish more tasks with greater accuracy.

-Add some Resimercial Design
+Add in some Resimercial Design

-This can bring a light-hearted, friendliness into a workplace and powerhouse companies including the likes of Microsoft, Google, Uber, and Airbnb are investing in resimercial design to increase employee retention, productivity, and creativity.
+Powerhouse companies including the likes of Microsoft, Google, Uber, and Airbnb have invested in resimercial design to increase employee retention, productivity, and creativity.

 Consider colour theory

 There are some cultural differences around how colours are perceived but research suggests that blue colour affects your mind, yellow your emotions, red your body, and green your ‘balance’.
-By having